 - Employment and medical records

 If you can continue similar work, even if you have to make an accommodation, your claim for SSD benefits will likely be denied.

 In addition to evaluating your ability to do the work you did before you were diagnosed, the SSA will determine if you can perform any other type of work.
 It will also consider whether you could make some adjustments to do any type of work at all.

 If the SSA determines that you can hold any type of work, even something you have never done before, your claim will likely be denied.

 Gathering the evidence to support your claim and proving that your condition prevents you from working can be difficult.

 Our disability lawyers can guide you through the application process and help support your claim.
 If your claim is denied, we can also help you appeal the denial and represent you throughout the appeal.

-Contact Phillips Disability for a free consultation to learn more.
+Contact Dayes Law Firm PC for a free consultation to learn more.
 We charge no fees unless we recover compensation for you.